Thursday, March 27, 2014MemberNet

 SPLASH 2014, the ACM SIGPLAN conference on Systems, Programming, Languages and Applications: Software for Humanity embraces all aspects of software

-March 25; for Onward! essays (abstracts), March 29; and for Onward! full essays, April 25.
+Onward! essays (abstracts) are due March 29; for Onward! full essays, April 25.
 See the submissions page for more information.

 Become an Ambassador for ACM—You Could Be a Grand Prize Winner!